How to Make Cleaning Your Baby’s Teeth Easy

 Secondly, cleaning your baby’s teeth helps reduce the plaque on their teeth that can eventually lead to cavities.
 This happens with bottle-fed babies and breastfed babies.

 Yes, it’s true.
 There are natural sugars in breast milk that help feed the bacteria that cause cavities.
+So, you definitely want to make sure to clean your baby’s teeth after nursing.

 One of my favorites is the finger brush.
 This brush helps transition your little one from the washcloth to a toothbrush.
 This little brush is very gentle and feels good on your baby’s gums especially when they are teething.